manhph2211/Self-Supervised-Distillation/README.md

 - When we deal with knowledge distillation, usually we mimic the output of a larger model as the teacher to compress the student.
 We can use both soft-label and hard-label to combine loss terms and enjoy the benefit of semi-supervised learning.
 Well, here DINO does not need labels and the teacher and student have the same network but different weights, sharing through Expotential Moving Avarage.

+- In fact, the backpropagation process is only through student network, the teacher uses stop gradient!
+Also in teacher branch, there's one more module centering.

 I strongly refered to the [official implementation of DINO](https://github.com/facebookresearch/dino) so many thanks to the authors for contributing a great project.

 <p align="center">